 U.S. citizens or lawful permanent residents (green card holders) who seek to sponsor a relative or spouse in the United States must understand the subtle but important distinction between their “domicile” and their “residence” when filing Form I-864, Affidavit of Support.
-This article discusses the difference between domicile and residence in this context, and how sponsors can establish and prove their domicile for Form I-864.

 What is the Affidavit of Support (Form I-864)?